Vickers F.B.5: Legacy

 The Vickers company persisted with an active experimental program during the First World War period, including a line of single-seat pusher fighters that culminated in the Vickers F.B.26 Vampire of 1917–18, but the F.B.5 remained their only significant production aircraft until the Vickers Vimy bomber, which entered service too late to affect the war.

-Despite its moderate effectiveness, the Vickers F.B.5 did have a lasting legacy as German pilots continued to refer to British pusher aircraft as "Vickers-types".
+Vickers F.B.5 had a lasting legacy as German pilots continued to refer to British pusher aircraft as "Vickers-types".
 Many victories over D.H.2 or F.E.2b pushers were reported as destruction of a "Vickers".

 A flying replica of the F.B.5 Gunbus was completed in 1966 and flew until late 1968.
 It is now (2014) an exhibit at the Royal Air Force Museum at Hendon near London.